criteo/loop/README.md

 ##### proxy(serverTask, httpPort)

-Starts a reverse proxy at `httpPort`.
-The RP will start serving the application as soon the `serverTask` is ready, and all its dependencies are ready as well.
+Starts a reverse proxy (RP) at `httpPort`.
+The RP will start serving the application as soon the `serverTask` and all its dependencies are ready.

 ##### run(options)

-Run a task.
-A task can be any process that can be forked. **loop** waits for the status exit of the process, and decide id the task was successful or not.
+Runs a task.
+A task can be any process that can be forked. **loop** waits for the exit status of the process, and decides whether the task was successful or not.

 Options:

-- `name`: _String_, the task label in th UI.
+- `name`: _String_, the task label in the UI.
 - `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
 - `command`: _Array of String_, the command + options to fork (if not using sh).
 - `cwd`: _String_, the current directory for the task.